Twist-Shan/Twist-Shan.github.io/_pages/about.md

 * **POSTER Framework:** Investigated and implemented the POSTER framework to handle complex random and block missing data patterns in dynamic tensor structures.
 * **Theoretical Analysis:** Initiated convergence analysis of the non-convex alternating minimization framework.
 I am currently utilizing tools from **High-Dimensional Probability** to establish statistical guarantees and error bounds under structural sparsity constraints.
 * **Simulations:** Designed robust simulation pipelines in R to evaluate tensor structure recovery and validate theoretical rates of convergence.

+## Personal Interests
+Beyond my academic pursuits, I am a passionate explorer of life's diverse flavors and experiences:
+* **Culinary Arts & Mixology:** I enjoy cooking and am an aspiring mixologist with a keen interest in the craft of cocktails and specialty coffee.
+* **Photography & Travel:** I love capturing the world through my lens; my recent journeys have taken me through the landscapes of Iceland, Norway, Spain, and Japan.
+* **Creativity & Leisure:** In my spare time, I find joy in assembling intricate models, exploring immersive video game worlds, and critiquing cinema.

 ## Contact
 * **Email:** [twistshan1218@gmail.com](mailto:twistshan1218@gmail.com)